Skip to content

 4. Saving the strings allows them to be managed and exported via the standard language customisation system.

-This will save time for many organisations and plugin developers, such as:
+This will save time for many organisations and plugin developers for tasks such as:

 • Developing and managing multiple translations across a range of Moodle plugins.